The communication with the AFE is made via a daisy-chain, which means that all

 already implements the measurement loop.

-A structure of the type ADI_STATE_s
+A structure of the type ADI_STATE_s must be defined and passed as

 a pointer.